New Report Shows How ICE Neglect Makes Detention a 'Death Sentence'

 U.S. Immigration and Customs Enforcement (ICE) failed to implement critical reforms to medical care standards at its migrant detention centers, which contributed to the deaths of eight people between 2010 and 2012, civil and human rights groups said on Friday.

-Fatal Neglect: How ICE Ignores Deaths in Detention highlights the human toll of ICE's inadequate inspections system, coming amid sustained outcry over U.S. detention facilities and mass deportation raids.
+Fatal Neglect: How ICE Ignores Deaths in Detention highlights the human toll of ICE's inadequate inspection system, coming amid sustained outcry over U.S. detention facilities and mass deportation raids.

 "Immigration detention in the United States should not be a death sentence," said Silky Shah, co-director of Detention Watch Network.
-"No matter where someone came from or how they arrived in the United States they must be treated with dignity and respect.
-ICE has a legal obligation to perform meaningful inspections at all detention facilities--and it is critical that it implement immediate reforms to guarantee deaths are prevented."
+"No matter where someone came from or how they arrived in the United States, they must be treated with dignity and respect.
+ICE has a legal obligation to perform meaningful inspections at all detention facilities--and it must implement immediate reforms to guarantee deaths are prevented."

 While conducting a special review of the case, ICE investigators determined that staff at the center were unfamiliar with DCDF's "Chest Pain Protocol," that the appropriate medications were not administered, and that there was an excessive delay in transferring Mandza to a proper facility, "all of which may have been contributing factors to Mr. Mandza's death," the agents wrote.